Does Homeowners Insurance Cover Tree Damage to Your Neighbor’s Property?

 Does Homeowners Insurance Cover Tree Damage to Neighbor's Property?

-Homeowners insurance can cover tree damage to a neighbor’s property, but it depends on what caused the tree to fall.
-If the tree came down due to a natural event like a storm or high winds, your neighbor’s insurance typically handles the damage — even if the tree came from your yard.
+Homeowners insurance can cover tree damage to a neighbor’s property, but coverage depends on why the tree fell.
+A healthy tree that falls during a storm triggers your neighbor's insurance policy, even if the tree originated in your yard.

 Does Homeowners Insurance Cover Fallen Trees: When Does It Apply?